 4.8 x 4.3 x 3 CM (miniature)

 While Covellite is a fairly common Copper mineral, crystals are very rare and good crystals are really only known from two locales (Italy and Butte) both locales are gone forever, these are true classics.
 A nice old Leonard Mine Covellite with several free standing crystals and choice patina.
-This has a vintage label(1940 era?) from Continental minerals.
+Our understanding is this is a 1940's or earlier vintage.
 The Covellites on this piece are of the thin blade type, very delicate and are well-intergrown.
 The iridescence is a purple to blue with some reddish hints, this displays especially well under strong lighting as the metallic patina is very bright.
 Much better in person.

 Mina Navidad, Abasolo, Rodeo

 5.2 x 3.2 x 3.8 CM (small cabinet/ large miniature)

 Radiating cluster of very distinct Creedite crystals that are free standing, reaching nearly 3 CM tall.
 Aside from the much larger than usual crystals, this has very rich color, some transparency and fine luster.
 Mina Navidad has been the source of nearly all good orange Creedites, a mineral usually colorless or brown (rarely purple) and usually in much smaller crystals.
 This is far above average miniature, excellent for the size and especially esthetic.